SamSDK/AI_MiniP_2/README.md

 2 heuristics:
 1) Simple
   Less accurate and short
-  We’ll based ourselves on the heuristic used in the tic tac toe lab
+    winnable lines - winnable lines

 2) Complex
   More accurate but takes longer to compute
-  [NEED TO FIGURE THIS ONE OUT]
+   We’ll based ourselves on the heuristic used in the tic tac toe lab

 TO DO list:
 - Implement the skeleton